duncanmalashock/elm-music-theory/README.md

 - [Jazz Arranging Techniques](http://lindsayjazz.com/jazz-arranging-techniques/) by Gary Lindsay
 - [Counterpoint](https://www.worldcat.org/title/counterpoint-based-on-eighteenth-century-practice/oclc/726187199) by Kent Kennan

+## Contributing

+Interested in contributing to this project?
+Please take a look at the [CONTRIBUTING.md](https://github.com/duncanmalashock/elm-music-theory/blob/master/CONTRIBUTING.md) file in this repo for ways to do so.

 ## Special thanks

-Thanks to Leif Battermann ([@battermann](https://github.com/battermann)) for collaborating with me on some of the designs that are central to this package.
-Early versions of them came out of our work together on [elm-music/music-theory](https://github.com/elm-music/music-theory).
-That project is no longer maintained, but I consider this project a successor to it.
+Thanks to Leif Battermann ([@battermann](https://github.com/battermann)) for collaborating with me on some early versions of the designs that are central to this package.

 Thanks to my friend and colleague Matthew Griffith ([@mdgriffith](https://github.com/mdgriffith)) for his generous advice and encouragement.
 This package was designed better (and released sooner) because of him.